-JEREMY JAMES HAWA - DIRECTOR
+JEREMY JAMES HAWA - DIRECTOR / OWNER

 Jeremy James Hawa received his B.F.A. in Graphic Design with a minor in art history, graduating Cum Laude, from Lamar University in Beaumont Texas in 1997.
 Jeremy worked for several years as an art director, designer & illustrator in the Houston area, most notably for Michel Lee Advertising & Design, a nationally recognized advertising agency by ‘Print Magazine’ and ‘Communication Arts’.